ChristianBlevens/FullWebAddSplineToPictureThenAI/README.md

 3. **Customize Lights**
    - Use left sidebar sliders to adjust density, speed, and glow
    - Click color bar to add/change colors for your lights
+   - Click "Use Independent Colors" to customize colors for each spline network separately

 4. **Enhance Your Image**
    - Click "Enhance Image" when you're happy with your design